nameless-and-blameless/TAG/reports/MOAB.md

 ### Immediate Devastation

-The detonation will wreak havoc across southwest Atlanta, targeting impoverished and marginalized communities.
+The detonation will wreak havoc across southwest Atlanta, targeting largely black, impoverished and other marginalized communities.
 Key impacts include:

 - **Fatalities and Injuries**: At least 7,000 lives will be lost, with thousands more suffering severe injuries.
 The casualty rates are predicted to range from 50–70% within the immediate blast zone.